facebook/react-native-website/docs/profile-hermes.md

 ]
 ```

+> Be sure to clean the build whenever you make any changes to `build.gradle`

-- Clean the build by running this command
+- Clean the build

 ```sh
 cd android && ./gradlew clean